-- Positions open to all IWU students regardless of financial need. - The positions include Titan Callers, game workers, track meet workers and lifeguards.
+- Positions open to all IWU students regardless of financial need. - The positions include Sodexo Food Services, Titan Callers, game workers, track meet workers and lifeguards. - Generally, "open" positions are not considered for work-study earnings, but in some cases, could be.
+Please contact the Financial Aid Office with specific questions.